Solatorobo: Red the Hunter: Development

 Solatorobo was first teased in 2007 by an artwork on CyberConnect2's website.
 The game was later revealed in March 2010 under the title "Solarobo" by the Japanese video game magazine Famitsu with the release coinciding with the 15th anniversary of the studio.
 Part of the staff working on the title include Hiroshi Matsuyama and Takayuki Isobe as the directors, Nobuteru Yūki, who previously worked for Tail Concerto, as the character designer, Yoshitake Taniguchi of Super Robot Wars fame for mecha designs, and Madhouse for the opening movie.
 The game was presented at Japan Expo 2010 in France under the title "Project Coda".
 The demo was translated into French, which raised rumors of a western release.
 A release for Europe (including Russia and Turkey) and other countries (South Africa, Australia, and New Zealand) was confirmed by Nintendo in April 2011, and was released on July 1, named Solatorobo: Red The Hunter.
 The game was released on October 28, 2010 in Japan with a normal and a collector's edition, the collector's edition includes an artbook, a soundtrack CD and a "Prelude disc" DVD for the purchase of the game.
-Namco Bandai aired 100 commercials of Solatorobo on 21 October on the TV channel Tokyo MX in an attempt to challenge a Guinness World Record.
+Namco Bandai aired 100 commercials of Solatorobo on 21 October on the TV channel Tokyo MX and set the Guinness World Record at 8 hours for, “Most TV commercials for the same product”.

-Xseed Games released Solatorobo in North America on November 24, 2011.
+Xseed Games released Solatorobo in North America on September 27, 2011.
+Nintendo distributed physical copies of the game in Europe for Namco Bandai on July 1, 2011.